-5. Tariff: - (Refer 6.1,6.2, 6.3,6.4,6.5 and Table 8,9 & 10 of the CP)
+(ii) Refer 6.1,,6.2, 6.3,6.4,6.5,6.8, 6.11, 6.12, 6.13, 6.14 and Table 7,8 & 9 of the CP

-We humbly request AERA to kindly consider our submission as mentioned above, and review the proposed tariffs in light of the same, as the proposed rates of tariff are very high, especially for the scheduled passenger flights in the back drop of COVID-19.
+We humbly request AERA to kindly consider our submission as mentioned above, and review the proposed tariffs in light of the same, as the proposed rates of tariff are very high in the back drop of COVID-19, looming recessionary fears as well as recent collapse of an airline which may be in part due to high tariffs.

 It is in the interest of all the stakeholders not to implement such high tariffs in order to encourage middle class people to travel by air, which will help in sharp post COVID-19 recovery of aviation sector.
 Customers of airlines have limited capacity to pay for the Air Fares, and when the cost of travel goes up (caused in part due to high service provider charges), the air traffic goes down, leading to further losses and financial crisis for airlines.